AI-IMPACT-ORG/Lux/MVP4/logic_generative/README.md

 ## License

 © 2025 AI.IMPACT GmbH.
 Licensed under CC BY-NC-ND 4.0.
-Provided "as is," without warranties of any kind; liability disclaimed to the extent permitted by law.
-No patent rights are granted.
-AI.IMPACT names/logos are trademarks; no endorsement is implied.
-No support or maintenance obligations.
-Not for safety-critical/high-risk use; no security guarantee.
-Users are responsible for export-control compliance and for any processing of personal data (e.g., GDPR).
-These notices do not limit the CC BY-NC-ND 4.0 permissions.
-License: https://creativecommons.org/licenses/by-nc-nd/4.0/

 This project is part of the BootstrapPaper research initiative, implementing novel approaches to symbolic computation and formal verification.
+See [LICENSE](LICENSE) for full license terms.

 ## Contact